Arachne: The tapestries

 Minerva wove a tapestry with themes of hubris being punished by the gods, as a warning to Arachne against what she was doing, in each of its four corners.
-Those were Hera and Zeus transforming Rhodope and Haemus into the eponymous mountain ranges, Hera transforming Queen Gerana into a crane for daring to boast of being more beautiful than the queen of the gods, Hera again turning Antigone of Troy into a stork for competing with her, and finally Cinyras' daughter being petrified.
-Those four tales surrounded the central one, which was Minerva and Poseidon's dispute on the areopagus over which would receive the city of Athens; Minerva offered an olive tree, and Poseidon a saltwater spring (the Athenians eventually chose Minerva).
+Those were Juno and Jupiter transforming Rhodope and Haemus into the eponymous mountain ranges, Juno transforming Queen Gerana into a crane for daring to boast of being more beautiful than the queen of the gods, Juno again turning Antigone into a stork for competing with her, and finally Cinyras' daughter being petrified.
+Those four tales surrounded the central one, which was Minerva and Neptune's dispute on the areopagus over which would receive the city of Athens; Minerva offered an olive tree, and Neptune a saltwater spring (the Athenians eventually chose Minerva).
 Finally, the goddess surrounded the outer edges with olive wreaths.

 Arachne meanwhile chose to include several tales of male gods tricking and deceiving women by assuming other forms instead of their own.
-She depicted Zeus transformed into: a bull for Europa, an eagle for Asteria, a swan for Leda, a satyr for Antiope, Amphitryon for Alcmene, golden shower for Danaë, flame for Aegina, a shepherd for Mnemosyne, and a snake for Persephone.
-Poseidon transformed into a bull for Canace, Enipeus for Iphimedeia, (Note: Usually, Poseidon was said to have taken the form of Enipeus to trick Tyro (who also had twins), not Iphimedeia.) a ram for Theophane, a horse for Demeter, a bird for Medusa, and a dolphin for Melantho.
-Apollo transformed into a shepherd for Issa, and further as a countryman, a hawk, and a lion on three more obscure occasions, Dionysus as 'delusive grapes' for Erigone, and finally Cronus as a horse for Philyra.
+She depicted Jupiter transformed into: a bull for Europa, an eagle for Asteria, a swan for Leda, a satyr for Antiope, Amphitryon for Alcmene, golden shower for Danaë, flame for Aegina, a shepherd for Mnemosyne, and a snake for Proserpina.
+Neptune transformed into a bull for Canace, Enipeus for Iphimedeia, (Note: Usually, Poseidon was said to have taken the form of Enipeus to trick Tyro (who also had twins), not Iphimedeia.) a ram for Theophane, a horse for Ceres, a bird for Medusa, and a dolphin for Melantho.
+Apollo transformed into a shepherd for Issa, and further as a countryman, a hawk, and a lion on three more obscure occasions, Bacchus as 'delusive grapes' for Erigone, and finally Saturn as a horse for Philyra.
 The outer edge of the tapestry had flowers interwoven with entangled ivy.